KDE/kde-builder/doc/chapter_04/conf-options-table.md

-Use lower priority for disk and other I/O, which can significantly improve the responsiveness of the rest of the system at the expense of slightly longer running times for kdesrc-build.
+Use lower priority for disk and other I/O, which can significantly improve the responsiveness of the rest of the system at the expense of slightly longer running times for kde-builder.

 Related command-line option: --use-idle-io-priority, --no-use-idle-io-priority